uwaisdev/uwaisdev/README.md

 # 💫About Me :

-🎓 BSc IT in Computer Science and Informatics (Cum Laude)
+🎓 BSc IT in Computer Science and Informatics

-📚 Current: BScHons Information Technology
+📚 Current: BScHons Information Technology -> Computer Science (Information Security and AI)

 💻 Software Engineer || Full Stack Dev :).